mercari/ml-system-design-pattern/Serving-patterns/Web-single-pattern/design_en.md

 - When you want to quickly release the predictor in the simplest architecture.

 ## Architecture
-The web single pattern is an architecture that packs all the artifacts and coode for the prediction model in a web server.
+The web single pattern is an architecture that packs all the artifacts and code for the prediction model in a web server.
 Since the single server REST (or GRPC) interface, preprocess, and trained model are in one place, you can create and deploy them as a simple predictor.<br>
 If you want to deploy multiple replicas, you need to deploy them behind a load balancer or proxy.
 In case you are using GRPC for the interface, you need to consider client side load balancing or layer-7 load balancer.<br>
 To build your model into a web server, you can adopt either [model-in-image pattern](./../../Operation-patterns/Model-in-image-pattern/design_en.md) or [model-load pattern](./../../Operation-patterns/Model-load-pattern/design_en.md).